 Chekhov's Boomerang: The object that proved a man guilty of theft a thirdway through and finally proved who the real murderer was at the end of the second case was a pair of panties.
 Your 15-year old sidekick's panties, no less.
-To avoid the squick we shall note she does not wear them as they are far too large for her and are used as a prop in her magic acts where she produces items like a frozen turkey or a broom from them.
+To allay any fears of squick, we shall note she does not actually wear them as they are, in fact, far too large for her.
+Instead, she uses them as a prop in her magic acts where she produces items like a frozen turkey or a broom from them.
 This is suitably lampshaded: "Panties!
 Again?!"

-The reason he stole them wasn't because he was a pervert (or so he says).
+The reason he stole them wasn't because he was a pervert (or so he says.
+They weren't the only panties he stole).
 It was because he wanted to know how she did it.
 As he put it: FOR SCIENCE!

 Comically Missing the Point: When Spark Brushel uses his journalistic lingo to say a "Star falls", Trucy interprets it literally by pointing out that there's no gravity in space, and she finds it hard to believe that a star could fall.
 Apollo lampshades this by asking if that's really the point here.